Morocco

 biodiversification Cambrian and the Promotion of the Geological

-Authority of Morocco issued a set of 4 stamps "Rocks and
+Heritage, Barid Al-Maghrib, the Post Authority of Morocco issued the set of 4 stamps

-The formal theme of the meeting are devoted to ‘Cambrian and Ordovician
+The formal theme of the meeting is devoted to "Cambrian and Ordovician radiations".

-the opportunity to visit fossil localities near Zagora, where the Fezouata
+This field trip offered participants the opportunity to visit fossil localities near Zagora, where

-Biota is currently being studied by an international team of
+Fezouata Biota is currently being studied by an international team of scientists.

 of marine life: the Cambrian-Ordovician transition.